-Kyrgyzstan itinerary: what to see in 2 to 3 weeks
+Kyrgyzstan itinerary: 3 weeks in Kyrgyzstan

 Kyrgyzstan is called the Switzerland of Asia and is one of the best destinations for outdoor lovers.
 With more than 80 mountain ranges, glittering high altitude lakes and superb hiking trails there are plenty of opportunities to plan a Kyrgyzstan itinerary full of exciting activities in nature.

 The mountains are never far away in Kyrgyzstan and you don’t need to be a professional hiker to enjoy them.
 There are many places that you can visit in Kyrgyzstan by car where you are surrounded by beautiful alpine meadows.